Iicytower/obj-valid/README.md

   createSchema, // this function returns true or false }
 ```
-* If object contains an array of objects, this package won't check if all objects has the same structure.
-It will be fixed in next versions.
-* If object contains a multidimensional array, this package won't check nested arrays.
-It will be fixed in next versions.

 * The more convenient use for validate on routes will be added in next versions.